 I am currently a Postdoctoral Fellow at the Duke Center for Computational Evolutionary Intelligence (DCEI), supervised by Prof. Yiran Chen and Prof. Hai “Helen” Li.
 I received the Ph.
 D. degree of Microelectronics and Solid-State Electronics in the School of integrated Circuits, Peking University, China, in Jan.
 2024, supervised by Prof. Hailong Jiao at PKU-VLSI Lab.
 I received the Bachelor degree of Microelectronics Science and Engineering from Sun Yat-sen University, Guangzhou, China, in Jul.
 2018.
 My research interest is energy-efficient AI chips for edge computing via cross-layer innovations, spanning from algorithms to architecture and circuit design.
+My research directions are guided by bottlenecks observed in real hardware implementations, informing practical cross-layer insights.
 You can find more information through my CV.
-I am looking for possible research collaboration.
-If you are interested in me, please feel free to contact me at any time.

 📖 Educations